Helsingin Suomalainen Yhteiskoulu: SYK today

+SYK is one of the 15 schools in Finland to offer the IB Diploma Programme in the equivalent of the 11th and 12th grades.
+The IB program acceptance rate at SYK is 9-11% annually for prospective students.
+The School's average IB grade is 37/45, ranking the school high in IB final examinations world wide.

-Unlike most other schools, SYK takes in students from all over the Helsinki metropolitan area in addition to its own district.
+SYK takes in students from all over the Helsinki metropolitan area in addition to its own district.
 Places are limited, so second graders have to pass entrance tests to get in.
 Tests measure mostly command of written Finnish and readiness to learn foreign languages, in line with the official "language focus" in the school's curriculum.

 Language education

 3rd graders begin with French, German or Russian as their first foreign language; English is only offered to those whose English level is native, or who have had their first school years taught in English.

 In year five they start studying English.
 A year later, 6th graders take on Swedish as the second national language.
 Elective fourth language starts in year eight (French, German, Japanese, or Russian), and more are available in the high school.
 A typical high school graduate takes the matriculation exam in 2 to 4 foreign languages.

-Another special task the school has is to take in repatriating Finnish children who may have studied in international schools abroad, offering English teaching that matches their level and possibly giving special tutoring in Finnish or other subjects.
-These children have the option to take French, German or Russian as their second foreign language in year 5 instead of English.